 Knowing that these 3 Ps are key to selling your home is only the first step.
 The next step is figuring out how to do them right.
 That is where an experienced real estate agent comes into play.
 I’d like to share a few of my techniques for listing homes.

 These days most people review properties online when shopping for a new home.
 This makes it extremely important for you to work with an agent who can leverage new technologies to present your home beautifully online.
 This is why I use Matterport Spaces to create innovative, 3D property listings.
 Anyone can list your house, but I will go the extra mile and showcase your home.

 Jim Haydon's Promotion

 Social media provides me with a chance to highlight your property and reach far more people than an MLS listing alone.
 Though I have a good amount of social media savvy, I have to admit that am not an expert.
 That’s why I have teamed up with the social media marketing experts at Curaytor.com.
 Together we work to get your listing the best exposure to the market through Facebook campaigns.

 Jim Haydon's Price

 While price is not the only factor in selling your home, if your house is not priced right, it will not sell.
 That’s why many people are so quick to blame price for expired listings.
 Prior to listing your property, I will complete a comprehensive market analysis to ensure we price your home competitively.

 There you have it, the 3 Ps of real estate marketing.
 If you find the right balance, you will find the right buyer.
-It is crucial to generate excitement about your home in the first two weeks of listing it.
-I invest far more than other realtors in the area on marketing in order to help sell your home for the right price in the right amount of time.
+It is crucial to generating excitement about your home in the first two weeks of listing it.
+I invest far more than other realtors in the area, on marketing in order to help sell your home for the right price in the right amount of time.
 If you have any questions about preparing to list your home or are ready to get started, contact me today.